Limited-Angle Tomography Reconstruction via Projector Guided 3D Diffusion: Results and Discussion

 Each method is trained and evaluated on simulated FIB-SEM datasets with angular coverages of $10^\circ$, $30^\circ$ and $60^\circ$.
 Quantitative results appear in Table~\ref{tabel: quantitative_results_all}.
-Across nearly all settings, \ours{} achieves either the best or the second best values for RMSE/PSNR/SSIM.
+Consistently, \ours{} achieves either the best or the second best values for SSIM, RFE and PL.
 The advantage is particularly pronounced in the extreme $10^\circ$ ranges.
-On the synapse dataset, \mbir{} yields slightly lower RMSE at $60^\circ$, but \ours{} achieves higher SSIM indicating more faithful/accurate structural recovery.
-Across mitochondria and synapses volumes from difference biological samples, \ours{} achieves the most consistent improvements, especially at $10^\circ$, where enforcing 3D coherence is critical.
+On the Hela 1 dataset, \pfitre{} is slightly better than \ours{}.
+On the synapse dataset, \mbir{} and \ddip{} yields better PSNR, but \ours{} achieves higher SSIM and similar or higher RFE and PL, indicating more accurate structural recovery.
+Across mitochondria and synapses volumes from difference biological samples, \ours{} delivers the most consistent improvements, especially at $10^\circ$, where enforcing 3D coherence is critical. \revshort{Evaluations of \ours{}} covering $\left(10^\circ, 20^\circ, 30^\circ, 40^\circ, 50^\circ, 60^\circ\right)$ on the Brain dataset are also provided in\revshort{ Fig.~\ref{fig: more_angle}} to show the quality trend over many different ranges.